freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 930.1

-Now you just see what's in `client`.
+Now you just see what's in the `client` folder.
 I wonder what else `find` can do.
 View the "help" menu of the `find` command.

 #### HINTS